JoaoAlexNunes/ntol/README.md

 Part 1: Learning the language
-- 5 languages in 8 to 10 weeks
+- 6 languages in 8 to 10 weeks
 - 2 weeks per language

-Part 2: Developing a big project
-- 5 languages in 8 to 10 weeks
-- 1-2 weeks per language

-## Schedule Part 1
+## Schedule
 ### Week 1
 * Lisp: Clojure